- July 11, 2023

 Besides the ability to capture email journals and save them to Azure Blob immutable data storage for regulatory compliance requirements, Archive2Azure will also capture and manage all types of other structured, semi-structured, and unstructured data.

 Archive2Azure always captures and manages information and metadata in its native format, so conversions are never necessary.

 The Best of all Worlds

-With this new AZURE immutable storage capability, Archive2Azure plus Microsoft Azure now offers financial services organizations the best of all worlds when it comes to low-cost compliant cloud archiving.
+With this new Azure WORM immutable storage capability, Archive2Azure plus Microsoft Azure now offers financial services organizations the best of all worlds when it comes to low-cost WORM-compliant cloud archiving.

 Bill is the Vice President of Global Compliance for Archive360.
 Bill brings more than 29 years of experience with multinational corporations and technology start-ups, including 19-plus years in the archiving, information governance, and eDiscovery markets.
 Bill is a frequent speaker at legal and information governance industry events and has authored numerous eBooks, articles and blogs.